Get What Singapore Is Doing for ESG: Key Developments and the Path Ahead

 Expanding ESG to Non-Listed Companies

-This shift highlights Singapore’s forward-thinking approach: that ESG accountability should not be limited to publicly traded companies but must encompass the broader economic ecosystem.
+This shift highlights Singapore’s forward-thinking approach: ESG accountability should not be limited to publicly traded companies but must encompass the broader economic ecosystem.

 Social Responsibility in ESG